 What are the different types of data loggers?

-The three main types of data loggers include stand-alone data loggers, web-based data logging systems, and wireless data nodes.
+The four main types of data loggers include stand-alone data loggers, web-based data logging systems, wireless data nodes, and Bluetooth Smart data loggers.

-Web-based data logging systems enable remote, around-the-clock access to data via GSM cellular, WI-FI, or Ethernet communications.
-These systems can be configured with a variety of externalplug-in sensors and transmit collected data to a secure web server for accessing the data.
+Web-based data logging systems enable remote, around-the-clock Internet-based access to data via GSM cellular, WI-FI, or Ethernet communications.
+These systems can be configured with a variety of external plug-in sensors and transmit collected data to a secure web server for accessing the data.

-Wireless data nodes transmit real-time data from dozens of points to a central PC, eliminating the need to manually retrieve and offload data from individual data loggers.
+Wireless data nodes transmit real-time data from dozens of points to a central computer, eliminating the need to manually retrieve and offload data from individual data loggers.